WBLC TEAM

 WBLC is the ONLY organization in Canada that is successfully applying ‘competencies-based, outcomes-driven’ principles in industry-led employee learning programs.
 WBLC’s Leadership Team has, to our knowledge, the deepest expertise and most extensive experience in Canada in successfully applying ‘competencies’ principles and practices with private-sector companies and public-sector organizations and their employees.
 WBLC’s Leadership Team consists of the following accomplished and experienced individuals:

-Wayne Lamon is the Director, Programs and Registrar for WBLC.
-He has created and managed the implementation and delivery of all of WBLC’s selection and learning programs.
+Wayne Lamon, MBA is the Director, Programs and Registrar for WBLC.
+He has administers the implementation and delivery of all of WBLC’s selection and learning programs.
 These programs have resulted in over 600 trainees – either obtaining a new job or a current employee being upskilled- and receiving certification from WBLC in the required technical learning outcomes for that program.

 Wayne has 20 years of corporate experience as a senior executive responsible for human resource functions and multi-disciplinary business units.
 He also has over 25 years experience in management consulting with an emphasis on human resources, process and change management.
 For the past 20 years, he has served as President of LSM Consulting.